Flying this spring or summer? Here's what to bring — and do — to stay safe and comfortable - CNN Underscored

 Clorox Disinfecting Wipes, 3-Pack ($11.97; amazon.com)

-Most travelers will need to recharge their phones at some point, but public charging stations not only make you more vulnerable to hacking and malware, they require you to stand or sit close to other travelers who are also charging devices.
+Most travelers will need to recharge their phones at some point, but public charging stations not only make you more vulnerable to hacking and malware, but they also require you to stand or sit close to other travelers who are also charging devices.
 A portable charger ensures you’re able to keep your phone juiced up without the risk.
-If you travel frequently, go for a charger capacity of at least 10,000 mAh.
-If you’re taking a short, direct flight, a charger with an under 5,000 mAh rating will work.
+If you travel frequently, go for a charger capacity of at least 10,000mAh.
+If you’re taking a short, direct flight, a charger with an under-5,000mAh rating will work.

 If there’s one surface you’re likely to touch most during a flight, it’s your phone.
 “It ends up in a bunch of places you probably don’t even realize,” says Dr. Niser.
 “That’s because when you travel, your phone is sort of like your home base.”
 A portable UV light sanitizer can keep it clean.
 Research shows that UV light can kill everything from bacteria and fungi to viruses themselves, though more research is needed to confirm whether that includes Covid-19.

-PhoneSoap is a one-of-kind phone sanitizer that uses UV light to kill 99.9 percent of the bacteria on your phone.
+PhoneSoap is a one-of-kind phone sanitizer that uses UV light to kill 99.9% of the bacteria on your phone.
 It works like a mini tanning bed for your smartphone.

 PhoneSoap Smartphone UV Sanitizer ($79.95; phonesoap.com)

-Note: Editor’s note: It’s still unknown whether or not UV sanitizers and UV-C can kill Covid-19, and the FDA (Food and Drug Administration) released an advisory confirming this.
-They also note that direct contact with UV-C or looking into the light can cause injury.
-The UV sanitizers above feature lids with a locking mechanism or the light is only activated when the cover is confirmed to be closed.
-You can see the full advisory from the FDA here and further analysis from CNN Business here.